JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 Synchronize the Gradle files by clicking the **Sync Gradle Changes** button.

-## Create API requests
+## Set up API requests

-You'll need the [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) to retrieve data, and you'll use a single method to get the list of all launches from the **v4/launches** endpoint.
+You'll use the [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) to retrieve data, specifically the list of all launches from the **v4/launches** endpoint.

-### Add a data model
+### Create a data model

-In the `shared/src/commonMain/.../greetingkmp` directory, create a new `RocketLaunch.kt` file and add a data class which stores data from the SpaceX API:
+In the `sharedLogic/src/commonMain/.../greeting` directory, create a new `RocketLaunch.kt` file and add a data class which stores data from the SpaceX API:

 ```kotlin